Graphene is neither Relativistic nor Non-Relativistic case: Thermodynamics Aspects: Results

 Before drawing the general expressions of three cases - G, NR, and UR for 2D and 3D systems, which are expressed in terms of Fermi integral form in the formalism part, let us first provide a tabulated description of their simple expressions in two extreme limits - (1) $\mu\rightarrow 0$ and (2) $T\rightarrow 0$.
 Tables (\ref{Tab:mu03D}) and (\ref{Tab:Tzero3D}) cover thermodynamics in $\mu\rightarrow 0$ and $T\rightarrow 0$ limits respectively for 3D systems.
 Next, tables (\ref{Tab:mu02D}) and (\ref{Tab:T02D}) cover the same for 2D systems.

 Let us see the table (\ref{Tab:mu03D}), demonstrating $\mu\rightarrow 0$ limits of 3D system thermodynamics for NR, G, and UR cases.
 The reader may find the beauty of two limits - the power of T-dependence for thermodynamical quantities in $\mu\rightarrow 0$ limit remains the same in $T\rightarrow 0$ limit, the only powers of $T$ are converted to the powers of $\mu$.
 The constants, attached with the $T$ or $\mu$-dependent terms are different.
 By taking an example of energy density for 3D UR case, we can see that constants are changing from $\ep/T^4=0.57$ to $\ep/\mu^4=0.02$ due to transition from Stefan Boltzmann (SB) limit ($\mu\rightarrow 0$) to degenerate gas limit ($T\rightarrow 0$).
 If we take other examples also, then the reader can notice a common fact for any thermodynamical quantities of any cases that the constants are transiting from lower to higher values during the transition from degenerate gas limit to SB limit.
 This may be connected with an interesting fact if we interpret it as follows.
 Thermodynamics is basically many body outcomes and a summation of one body quantity.
 After summing one body's microscopic energy scale, we get thermodynamics in terms of macroscopic energy scales $\mu$ and $T$ with some powers.
 So we may assume that the constants of $\ep/T^4$, $P/T^4$, $n/T^3$ in SB limit and the constants of $\ep/\mu^4$, $P/\mu^4$, $n/\mu^3$ in degenerate gas limit are basically some outcomes connected with a statistical summation.
 Its values are growing, which may mean that its statistical summations are growing and the thermodynamic system is going towards more thermodynamics, where the local thermalization concept can be applied.
-Or in other words, the thermodynamical system approaches the hydrodynamical system.
+In other words, the thermodynamical system approaches the hydrodynamical system.
 As an example, when we take nuclear or quark matter in the SB limits, expected in high energy heavy ion collisions, we get their hydrodynamical system.
+Whereas, a less expectation of hydrodynamics is considered in degenerate gas limit of nuclear matter like neutron star or dense nuclear matter, which can be produced in future accelerator facilities like NICA or CBM~\cite{CBM}.
+Similarly, high to low doping graphene systems exhibit a transition from non-fluid to fluid nature experimentally, which is basically a transition from degenerate to SB limit of electron thermodynamics.
+This non-fluid nature is by default property for metal systems, which is always situated in degenerate gas limits (it will be more clear in specific heat discussion).
+Although, we should take this transition from degenerate to SB limits or non-hydro to hydro domain as a very gross picture, which is sketched in Fig.~(\ref{fig:mu_T}) because only thermodynamic knowledge can not be sufficient to realize this transition.
+In parallel, dissipation or interaction knowledge is required for better understanding, but they are not a matter of interest for present work.